MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-a-deadlock.md

 A *deadlock* arises when two or more threads have requested locks on two or more resources, in an incompatible sequence.
 For instance, suppose that Thread One has acquired a lock on Resource A and then requests access to Resource B. Meanwhile, Thread Two has acquired a lock on Resource B and then requests access to Resource A. Neither thread can proceed until the other thread's lock is relinquished, and, therefore, neither thread can proceed.

-User-mode deadlocks arise when multiple threads have blocked each others' access to the same resources.
+User-mode deadlocks arise when multiple threads, usually of a single application, have blocked each other's access to the same resource.
+However, multiple threads of multiple applications can also block each other's access to a global/shared resource, such as a global event, or semaphore.

 Kernel-mode deadlocks arise when multiple threads (from the same process or from distinct processes) have blocked each others' access to the same kernel resource.

 The procedure used to debug a deadlock depends on whether the deadlock occurs in user mode or in kernel mode.

 ### <span id="debugging_a_user_mode_deadlock"></span><span id="DEBUGGING_A_USER_MODE_DEADLOCK"></span>Debugging a User-Mode Deadlock